syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![OSM default view](images/tile-layer/osm_maps_default.png)

+**For Bing maps**

-For Bing maps, an additional step is required.
+An additional step is required for the Bing maps.
 The format of the required URL varies from the other tile services.
 Hence, we have added a top-level [getBingUrlTemplate] method which returns the URL in the required format.
 You can use the URL returned from this method to pass it to the [urlTemplate] property.

 Some of the providers provide different map types.
-For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the [urlTemplate] itself as shown in the above example.
+For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the [urlTemplate] itself as shown in the below example.
 You can check the official websites of the tile providers to know about the available types and the code for it.

 {% tabs %}
 {% highlight Dart %}